mozilla/webextension-polyfill/README.md

 The npm package is named after this repo: [webextension-polyfill](https://www.npmjs.com/package/webextension-polyfill).

-For the extension that already includes a package.json file, the last released version of this library can be quickly installed using:
+For extensions that already include a package.json file, the last released version of this library can be quickly installed using:

 ```
 npm install --save-dev webextension-polyfill